Red Line (Mumbai Metro): Line 7

 The MMRDA issued notices to all three contractors working on the project on 11 August 2017 over the "poor progress" of work.
-The agency stated that the although contractors were required to deploy 600 workers each, Simplex had only deployed 320, J Kumar Infraprojects had deployed 395, and NCC had deployed 318 labourers.
+The agency stated that although contractors were required to deploy 600 workers each, Simplex had only deployed 320, J Kumar Infraprojects had deployed 395, and NCC had deployed 318 labourers.
 The MMRDA had also issued a similar notice on 4 July 2017.
 By August 2017, about 600–700 metres of each package had been constructed, 63 piers and 22 girders had been erected, and barricades had been placed on 67% of the entire route.
 Track laying work on the line began in June 2019.
 The first escalator on Line 7 was installed at Bandongri station in August 2019.

-In January 2020, the MMRDA terminated the contract awarded to Simplex Infrastructure for the first package over delay in completing the work.
+In January 2020, the MMRDA terminated the contract awarded to Simplex Infrastructure for the first package over a delay in completing the work.
 The next month, the agency invited bids to replace Simplex.
-The work was split into two tenders including one for a 6.25 km viaduct and another to complete work on four stations.
+The work was split into two tenders, including one for a 6.25 km viaduct and another to complete work on four stations.
 In July 2020, the MMRDA awarded a ₹174.76 crore and ₹127.78 crore contract to J Kumar Infraprojects and Nagarjuna Construction Company respectively to complete the work.
 The MMRDA also encashed a bank guarantee of ₹35 crore provided by Simplex.
 Simplex had completed around 75% of work at the time its contract was terminated.

-MMRDA metropolitan commissioner R.A.
+MMRDA Metropolitan Commissioner R.A.
 Rajeev stated in September 2020 that almost 80% of construction work had been completed.
 The MMRDA began conducting pre-trials on the rolling stock at the Charkop depot in February 2021.
 The MMRDA announced that electrification of the line had been completed on 26 May, and the first trial runs were conducted from 31 May.
 The MMRDA began a dynamic test and trial run on the 20 km stretch between Dhanukarwadi and Aarey (including a portion of Line 2) on 19 June.
 The stretch between Dhanukarwadi and Aarey received provisional approval from the Research Designs and Standards Organisation (RDSO) in January 2022.
 The Commissioner of Metro Rail Safety (CMRS) began inspecting the line in February 2022.